 E.ON is building an on-site energy plant for a Procter & Gamble (P&G) factory in Berlin.

-The company’s Gilette razor site will be powered by a combined cooling, heat and power (CCHP) plant.
+The company’s Gillette razor site will be powered by a combined cooling, heat and power (CCHP) plant.
 It will see a reduction in both carbon dioxide emissions and water consumption once the 2MW combined heat and power facility is operational.

 The site’s power needs will fall by approximately 2.5GWh each year, equivalent to the power demand of 660 homes.